Background pattern

 4. Possible side effects

-5. Storage of Limován
+5. Storing Limován

 Zopiclone is a sleep-inducing agent.
 It has been shown to shorten the time to onset of sleep and reduce the incidence of nocturnal awakenings, thereby increasing the quality of sleep and morning awakening.

-Limován is used for the short-term treatment of insomnia inpatients over 18 years of age.
+Limován is used for the short-term treatment of insomnia in patients over 18 years of age.

 Do not take Limován

-Warnings and precautions
+Warnings and Precautions

 Consult your doctor or pharmacist before starting to take Limován.